 Key aspects of federated learning include:

-- Applications in Healthcare: Federated learning is being explored for training medical AI models on sensitive patient data across different institutions, ensuring data confidentiality.
+- Applications in Healthcare: To ensure data confidentiality, federated learning is being investigated for training medical AI models on private patient data from various institutions.

 Neuromorphic Computing